aherrerofdez/aherrerofdez/README.md

 - 👀 I’m interested in app-dev and web design
 - 👓 I'm familiar with several programming languages such as Python, Javascript, Java, HTML and CSS
 - 🌱 I’m currently learning different frameworks and languages for app-dev (i.e. Svelte, ReactJS, Android Studio)
-- 💞️ I’m looking to collaborate on zalolearn
+- 💞️ I’m looking to develop zalolearn
 - 📫 How to reach me: anaherrerofernandez@gmail.com